6000 Provider Investigations (PI) Facility

 6123 Private Psychiatric Facility Contracting with Health and Human Services

-SWI Policy and Procedures October 2023
+SWI Policy and Procedures July 2024

-Provider Investigations (PI) Facility has jurisdiction to investigate abuse, neglect, and exploitation in private psychiatric facilities that contract with Health and Human Services to provide inpatient mental health services.
+Provider Investigations (PI) Facility has jurisdiction to investigate abuse, neglect, and exploitation in private psychiatric facilities that contract with Health and Human Services (HHS) to provide inpatient mental health services.

 Other facilities may also have, or may begin, similar contractual relationships.